 Piano Storytellers is a group piano class for children new to the piano, currently held on Zoom.
 Children in Kindergarten, 1st, and 2nd grade can enter the program.
-Students attend one "core" 40-minute class (3 students) and an optional "extra" 20-minute class (included in tuition) every week.
+Students attend one "core" 40-minute class (3-4 students) and an optional "extra" 20-minute class every week (included in tuition while classes are held on Zoom).
 The "core" class allows for individual attention and one-on-one feedback, and the larger "extra" class helps reinforce learning while students get more practice in!

 The songs students learn each semester include original music as well as well-known and recognizable songs like "Twinkle Twinkle Little Star," "With a Little Help from My Friends," "Ode to Joy," "Ain't No Sunshine," etc. The songs are interwoven throughout a children's book as a soundtrack - hence enabling the student to be a pianist and a "musical storyteller."
 This approach makes learning and playing the piano all the more fun while allowing students to understand how music is used to express emotions and to help tell a story!

 Through the use of games, solo and group playing, and active listening, children are introduced to proper technique, note-reading, theory, chords and scales, a variety of styles, and vocabulary.